montesclarosglennbenedict/montesclarosglennbenedict/README.md

-My name is Glenn Benedict Montesclaros.
 I am in class of 2025 at College of the Canyons as a computer science major.
 I intend to transfer to a 4-year.
 I am very interested in using my skills for the education field.

 **Languages I Know**: JavaScript, Python, Java